sklasfeld/DANPOS3/ReadMe_Original.md

 *put back the occupancy P value, fuzziness score, and fuzziness P value in the file pooled/#.peaks.xls

 Feb 2013, the 2.1.1 version now:
 *comes with a dantools 0.2.0 version at http://code.google.com/p/dantools/, which could be used to do additional analysis, e.g. select peaks based on differential values or distance to promoters, or do plot around transcription start sites.
-Thanks to Gabriel Gutiérrez and Jared Taylor for their suggestions on this.
+Thanks to Gabriel Guti≈Ωrrez and Jared Taylor for their suggestions on this.
 *Rename the final out put file to #.allPeaks.xls and contains all nucleosomes that are either differential or not, this allow users to retrieve nucleosomes showing most or least significant changes in occupancy, fuzziness, or positions.
-*provide a differential FDR value in addition to each of the previous P value, thanks to Gabriel Gutiérrez for his suggestions on this point.
+*provide a differential FDR value in addition to each of the previous P value, thanks to Gabriel Guti≈Ωrrez for his suggestions on this point.

 Version 2.1.0
 * the path seperator '-' in previous version is now replaced by ':'